globau/ClodMC/README.md

 The two wool blocks set the anchor block's unique colour.
 Place two blocks in the world with the same two colours in the same positions to establish a gateway.

+A black-black anchor will teleport new players to a random location away from spawn; this can only be crafted by a server operator.

 ### Mobs

 - mobs will not spawn in admin claims (eg. spawn)